Slow Burn StudioSlow Burn Studio

 Frequently Asked Questions

-When the AI writes a chapter, it has full context from every chapter before it — character profiles, prior chapter content, the current burn phase, voice settings, and the chapter outline.
+When the system writes a chapter, it has full context from every chapter before it — character profiles, prior chapter content, the current burn phase, voice settings, and the chapter outline.
 No character forgets what happened two chapters ago.
 No arc drifts.
-The system maintains continuity automatically so you don't have to re-prompt it.
+Continuity is maintained automatically so you don't have to re-prompt.

 A story spark generates premises from your cast and burn profile.
 Select your characters and your pacing shape, then hit Spark — the system produces three premises, each with a different narrative angle drawn from your characters' tensions and backstories.
 Pick the one that resonates, spark again for fresh options, or write your own.
 The spark seeds your outline and every chapter downstream.